 Do not volunteer information that the interviewer doesn't ask for and maintain eye contact while talking with someone

-Other Job Interview Tips Info
+Other Job Interview Don't Info

 Hopefully you received an invitation to a job interview.
 So, now you need:

-- Look at job interview tips and other job interview skills.
+- Look at job interview tips and other job interview skills,

-- Check the job interview tips do's and don'ts.
+- Check the job interview tips do's and don'ts,

-- Find out why people are not hired for available jobs.
+- Find out why people are not being hired.

-Follow up the job interview with a thank you letter.
+Follow up your job interview with a thank you letter.
 Employers regard this as an indication of your strong interest in the position.

-Good luck with job interview tips!
+Good luck with job interview don't.